-Having a low or high inventory turnover ratio says a lot about your business as a whole.
-Low inventory turnover ratios suggest that you’re over-purchasing or overstocking your food and beverage items.
+Having a low or high turnover ratio says a lot about your business as a whole.
+Low turnover ratios suggest that you’re over-purchasing or overstocking your food and beverage items.
 It can also suggest that your business is slowing down in terms of sales.

 Low turnover patterns should act as a sign to look into what isn’t performing well on your menu.
 Determine if there is anywhere you can cut back on in terms of ordering and cut costs as a whole.
 This is also the point where you could consider offering promotions to attract more customers and boost sales.

-High inventory turnover ratios typically indicate robust sales and a solid business.
+High turnover ratios typically indicate robust sales and a solid business.
 However, if the ratio is too high, it can mean that you don’t have enough stock on hand.
 Falling below the optimal level of inventory is risky for any business owner.

-Using the inventory turnover formula to calculate your restaurant's food turnover ratio should become a regular part of your business practices.
+Using the inventory turnover formula to determine your restaurant's food turnover ratio should become a regular part of your business practices.
 This is how you’ll track product usage and sales while also indicating potential problems before they negatively affect your profits.